adityai/vim-advanced-cheatsheet/README.md

 # vim advanced cheatsheet

 This is a collection of fairly advanced vim (popularly known as the 'vi editor') commands that make coding feel like a walk in the park.

+**Important note:**

+Please consider installing the latest stable version of the vim editor, preferably the gvim editor from [vim.org/download.php](https://www.vim.org/download.php)

 The default vi editor that comes pre-installed on most operating systems is probably not going to be adequate for using these commands.
-Please consider installing the latest stable version of the vim editor, preferably the gvim editor from [vim.org/download.php](https://www.vim.org/download.php)

 # Follow a link